LoomaDesign

 Hero Module Prompt

 Use a hero module when the buyer needs one clear reason to keep reading.
-Do not ask for five benefits.
+Ask for one strong reason; five loosely related benefits usually dilute the module.

 Product facts: [paste product facts]